AnnabelLarge/EvolPairHMMore/unitTests/README.txt

 [PASSED] correct calculation: transition matrices for mixture of H20 models

-TESTING likelihood calculation in utils.training_testing_fns [PASSED] correct calculation of log likelihoods; marginalization over time [PASSED] correct recipe for adding mixture weights and logsumexp-ing
+TESTING likelihood calculation in utils.training_testing_fns Creating DataLoader for test set with ['FiveSamp'] [PASSED] correct likelihood calculation for all single models [PASSED] correct recipe for adding mixture weights and logsumexp-ing